CINO: A Chinese Minority Pre-trained Language Model: Experiments

 \subsection{Downstream Evaluation}

-We evaluate the CINO and the baselines on Tibetan News Classification Corpus \cite{DBLP:conf/cncl/QunLQH17} (TNCC), Korean news topic classification \cite{park2021klue} (YNAT) and WCM.
-On TNCC and YNAT, we evaluate the model in-language performance, i.e., we train and evaluate the model on the same language.
-On WCM, we evaluate the cross-lingual ability, i.e., we train the model on the Chinese training set and evaluate the model on the test sets of all the languages.
+How does CINO perform on the newly introduced languages?
+How does CINO perform on the languages pre-existing in XLM-R?
+Does CINO show multilingual and cross-lingual abilities?
+To answer these questions, we evaluate CINO on (1) Tibetan News Classification Corpus \cite{DBLP:conf/cncl/QunLQH17} (\textbf{TNCC}); (2) Korean news topic classification \cite{park2021klue} (\textbf{YNAT}); (3) \textbf{WCM} and \textbf{CMNews}.
+On TNCC and YNAT,\footnote{The splitting sizes of TNCC and YNAT are listed in Appendix \ref{sec:stat-data}.} we evaluate the in-language model performance, i.e., we train and evaluate the model on the same language.
+On WCM and CMNews, we evaluate the cross-lingual ability.
+We describe the details in Section \ref{sec:r_and_d}.

+For each task and each model, we run the experiment five times with different seeds and report the mean metrics.
+The fine-tuning hyperparameters of each experiment are listed in Appendix \ref{sec:ft-hp}.